 Imperial Weather: Meteorology and the Making of 20th Century Colonialism

-This project is investigating the intersections of science, empire and climate in order to understand how practices of predicting and observing the weather were shaped by the context of British colonialism.
+This project, which ran from November 2015 to November 2018, investigated the intersections of science, empire and climate in order to understand how practices of predicting and observing the weather were shaped by the context of British colonialism.

 Relationships between science and empire have been well documented in a burgeoning field concerned with the histories and geographies of colonial science.
 We know a great deal, for example, about how imperial mobility stimulated and shaped the emergence of disciplines like botany, anthropology, geography and cartography, and about how such fields functioned as ‘handmaidens’ of empire, facilitating the navigation and comprehension of new oceanic and terrestrial worlds .